Jimi Hendrix and Miles Davis

 For copyright reasons I can only describe these tracks as a pastiche.
 I was forced to make the melodies and track names slightly different.
 Just in case you wondered.
 But hey, Sony executive reading this, there's still time to change your mind and come on board!

-Hey fellow guitarists check out How To Play Guitar Like Jimi Hendrix
+Hey fellow guitarists check out How To Play Guitar Like Jimi Hendrix to explore some of the techniques used.

 #1 Right Off (from the album 'Jack Johnson')